shadow-robot/aurora/README.md

 # Testing #

+## Test creation ##

+Create test case for both docker in ansible/playbooks/molecule_docker/molecule folder and for AWS EC2 in ansible/playbooks/molecule_ec2/molecule folder.
+For additional molecule_docker tests, copy the folder structure from other tests and modify the python .py file in tests folder.For additional molecule_ec2 tests, copy the folder structure of another EC2 test and modify the molecule.yml file inside.
+The EC2 tests just run the same tests as the Docker tests, but they do it in AWS EC2, using virtual machines, not Docker.

 ## Testing with molecule_docker ##

 Once you have written your code for aurora in your branch, test it locally with Molecule first before pushing to GitHub.